HVAC | Scenic Eclipse

 This has been achieved by designing redundant piping systems and independent ventilation zones.
 Furthermore, the capacities of main equipment for cooling, heating and provisions have been split up to accommodate each main vertical fire zone.

 Scenic Luxury Cruises & Tours took delivery of Scenic Eclipse on 26 July 2019 from Uljanik Shipyard.
-A sistership – Scenic Eclipse II - will be built at the Rijeka 3 Maj shipyard.
+A sistership – Scenic Eclipse II - will be built by MKM Yachts in Rijeka, Croatia.
 Heinen & Hopman has already started engineering and the chillers are currently being built at our workshop.

 - H&H Headquarters